emerge-lang/compiler/roadmap.md

            * into `borrow`: up to `exclusive`, because as long as the mutability of the parent is `exclusive`, so is the mutability of the owned fields
            * into `capture`: only `read`, because allowing anything more than `read` creates the aliasing problem
+   3. reintroduce `readconst` mutability that allows only access to the immutable parts of the referred object.
+      Rationale: the purpose of `const` references (next to enabling small-impact optimizations) is to give the programmer trust.
+When a programmer reads `const`, it must let them rest assured that this `const` reference won't introduce new state into the program.
+In combination with `ref` this creates a problem: a `ref mut` member variable stored in a `const` object can still introduce new and unpredictable state.
+      Hence: dereferencing a `ref mut` or `ref read` member variable through a `const` must yield a `readconst` reference.
-   3. find a way to propagate the parent-object-mutability-inference of ctors up the call chain so factory functions/extended ctors can make use of it too.
+   4. find a way to propagate the parent-object-mutability-inference of ctors up the call chain so factory functions/extended ctors can make use of it too.
 5. arrays slices; goal/target situation
    * there are array-base-objects, identical to what an Array<T> is before